 How much of your institutionalized spouse’s income you receive is based on something called the Minimum Monthly Maintenance Needs Allowance (or MMMNA).
 The MMMNA is the minimum amount of income to which a healthy spouse is entitled monthly.
 In simplified terms, if your income is determined to be below the MMMNA, then your income can be supplemented with your spouse’s income to meet the MMMNA.
-As of July 2019, the federal government has set the MMMNA at $2,113.75.
-Two exceptions are Alaska ($2,641.25) and Hawaii ($2,432.50), which have higher MMMNA’s due to the increased cost of living.
-(These figures increase in July of each year).
+For 2024, the federal government has set the MMMNA at $2,465.
+Two exceptions are Alaska ($3,080) and Hawaii ($2,835), which have higher MMMNAs due to the increased cost of living.
+(These figures increase in July of each year.)

-The federal government also sets a maximum monthly maintenance needs allowance, which as of January 2019, is $3,160.50.
-(Unlike the MMMNA, the maximum monthly figure changes each January).
+The federal government also sets a maximum monthly maintenance needs allowance, which, for 2024, is $3,854.
+(Unlike the MMMNA, the maximum monthly figure changes each January.)
 The maximum monthly maintenance needs allowance calculation is based on a rather complicated formula that takes your housing costs into consideration.

 While the federal government sets this minimum and maximum monthly income allowance, some states use just one standard figure within the given parameters.
-For instance, as of 2019, California and Texas both use a standard spousal income allowance of $3,160.50, and Illinois has a standard figure of $2,739.
+For instance, as of 2024, North Dakota uses a standard spousal income allowance of $2,550.

 No. If you, the community spouse, continue to live in your home, you will not lose it, regardless of the value.
-In addition to your house being exempt (a non-countable asset for Medicaid eligibility), other assets are also considered exempt and therefore you are permitted to hold onto them.
-These include your household items, personal effects, a vehicle, pre-paid funerals, burial plots, and life insurance policies that have a face value no greater than $1,500.
+In addition to your house being exempt (a non-countable asset for Medicaid eligibility), other assets are also considered exempt.
+Therefore you are permitted to hold onto them.
+These include:

-The short answer is maybe, it depends on your state and the combined value of these assets.
-However, by working with a Medicaid planner, it is likely the non-institutionalized spouse will be able to retain most of these assets.
+The short answer is maybe.
+It depends on your state and the combined value of these assets.
+However, by working with a Medicaid planner, it is likely the non-institutionalized spouse will be able to keep most of these assets.

-Unlike income, where a Medicaid recipient’s income is considered separate from his or her spouse, a married couples’ assets are considered jointly owned and are used to determine Medicaid eligibility.
-This holds true even if the assets, such as a savings account, is only in one spouse’s name.
-Of course, certain assets, such as your home, household goods, vehicle, and personal belongings are exempt.
+Unlike income, where a Medicaid recipient’s income is considered separate from his or her spouse, a married couple’s assets are considered jointly owned and are used to determine Medicaid eligibility.
+This holds true even if the assets, such as a savings account, are only in one spouse’s name.
+Of course, certain assets, such as your home, household goods, vehicle, and personal belongings, are exempt.
 (Learn more about Medicaid and joint assets here).